-- Fresh ground black pepper to taste
+- Kosher salt and fresh ground black pepper to taste

-- 4 cups low sodium chicken broth
+- 32 ounces low sodium chicken broth

 - Limes, shredded Monterey Jack cheese and plain Greek yogurt or sour cream for topping the chili

 - In a large pot over medium high heat, heat the olive oil.
 When the oil is hot add in the onion, garlic, jalapeño, cumin, coriander, and smoked paprika.
 Season with a little salt and pepper.

-- Remove the pot from the heat and scoop out a scant 1/2 cup of the vegetable mixture and add it to a blender with a 1/2 cup of chicken broth and 1/2 cup of cannellini beans.
+- Remove the pot from the heat and scoop out a scant 1/2 cup of the vegetable mixture and add it to a blender with a 1/2 cup of chicken broth and a 1/2 cup of cannellini beans.
 Purée the mixture until smooth then add it back to the pot.

 - Place the pot back on the stove over medium high heat and stir in the remaining chicken broth.
 Bring it to a boil then reduce the heat to medium low and simmer for 10 minutes.

 - Serve the chili topped with shredded Monterey Jack cheese, more cilantro, a squeeze of lime juice and plain Greek yogurt or sour cream if desired.